kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ### Requirements

 - Only support single linear upgrade: A &#8594; B && B &#8594; C; NOT A &#8594; C. This is due to the fact that Kyma only supports single linear upgrades.
-- The mechanism should only trigger for one specific Kyma version, this could be: The Kyma version that you want to install on an empty cluster, the Kyma version you want to upgrade to, or the Kyma version you want to uninstall from the cluster.
+- "Smart checks" if job should run its main logic, should be placed inside of job, since implementing an interface which covers all possible scenarios would be to much overengineering. &#8594; If logic of jobs should run depends on the cluster state and not on the target Kyma version.
+- It should be easy to mark a job at which certain point it should be deprecated.
+Written "by hand" or using some techonology to let pipelines fail, if some jobs exist which should be deprecated.
+- JobManager only supports Kyma deploy and not uninstall, to avoid the situation in which developer misuse jobs to clean up dirty left-overs from `kyma uninstall`.
 - This mechanism supports jobs for two different use cases: The __component-based__ jobs and the __global/component-independent__ jobs
   - __Component-based__:
     - Check whether the component is installed on the cluster or must be newly installed; and only trigger if it must be installed.
     - It should be possible to trigger jobs before and after a deployment of a component.
   - __Global / Component-independent__:
-    - Always trigger the logic when installing, upgrading, or uninstalling Kyma.
+    - Always trigger the job when installing or upgrading Kyma.
-    - It should be possible to trigger jobs before and after the deployment or deletion of Kyma.
+    - It should be possible to trigger jobs before and after the deployment of Kyma.
     - Call component-independent jobs `global` jobs to stick to the naming convention of our helm charts.

 ### Possible Solution

-To fulfill the requirements, a new package, called `JobManager`, is introduced, which registers, manages, and triggers certain jobs to have a fully-automated installation, migration, or deletion.
-This package has four (hash)maps to manage the workload: Two for `pre`-jobs (deploy and deletion) and two for `post`-jobs (deploy and deletion).
+To fulfill the requirements, a new package, called `JobManager`, is introduced, which registers, manages, and triggers certain jobs to have a fully-automated installation, or migration.
+This package has two (hash)maps to manage the workload: One for `pre`-jobs and one for `post`-jobs.
 In the (hash)maps, the key is the name of the component the jobs belong to, and the value is a slice of the jobs.

-Furthermore, the `JobManager`package has a `duration` variable for benchmarking, and a `targetVersion` variable to know which jobs should be triggered at a certain deploy.
+Furthermore, the `JobManager` package has a `duration` variable for benchmarking.

 Jobs are implemented within the `JobManager` package in `go`-files, one for each component, using the specific `job`-interface.
 Then, the implemented interface is registered using `register(job)` in the same file.
-This function queues the jobs into a slice, because until then the value of the targetVersion is unknown.

-The JobManager is used by the `deployment` package in the `deployment.go` and the `deletion.go` file.
-Within the `NewDeployment` or `NewDeletion` functions, the `SetKymaVersion` function of the JobManager is called to set the targetVersion, and thus to build the needed maps.
-Doing it in this way, we only have the required jobs registered in the maps and save some checks later on (&#8594; everything pre-calculated).
-Then, at the hooks, during the deployment or deletion phase, each hook only has to check if the key for the wanted component is present in the pre/post-map.
+The JobManager is used by the `deployment` package in the `deployment.go` file.
+At the hooks, during the deployment phase, each hook only has to check if the key for the wanted component is present in the pre/post-map.
 If it's present, the jobs in the map are trigged, if not, nothing must be done.

 To benchmark the jobs, a timer is used in the pre- and post-job triggers.

 Retries for the jobs are not handled by the JobManager.
 Retries should be implemented by the jobs themselves, because it's more flexible and the interface is easy to manage.
+Also, the check if the logic of the job should be executed stays inside of the job, and is not implemented by the JobManager.

+### Deprecation of Jobs

+Passive:
+- Tag at which certain Kyma version jobs should be deprecated as a comment above the register call.

+Active:
+- Go-Build-Tags cannot be used for this usecase.
+- Add `deprecation` function to job-interface, which returns at which Kyma-version job should be deprecated.
+Before job is executed, deprecation fucntion is called to check if it is already deprecaded, if yes an Error should be thrown to block the CI.

 <img src="./migration-logic-diagram.png?raw=true">